oabouhas/dataviz-project-template-proposal/README.md

 -Axis Titles: Both the x-axis (States) and y-axis (Unemployment Rate %) are clearly labeled, contributing to overall readability. https://vizhub.com/oabouhas/e9fc1b5c652e410682b2c5dabdf7ee2c

-Bar Chart: the unemployment rates for 25 random states over 10 years
+**Bar Chart: the unemployment rates for 25 random states over 10 years**
 <img width="993" alt="Screen Shot 2024-11-14 at 1 05 07 PM" src="https://github.com/user-attachments/assets/2d2f6c15-9493-4592-9411-7b840bd23f16">
-The project uses D3.js to create an interactive grouped bar chart that visualizes unemployment rates across different states over multiple years.
+This project uses D3.js to create an interactive grouped bar chart that visualizes unemployment rates across different states over multiple years.
 The chart allows users to select a specific year and view the corresponding unemployment rates for each state.

-Features Grouped Bar Chart: Displays unemployment rates for each state, grouped by year.
-Tooltips: Provides additional information when hovering over bars, showing the exact unemployment rate for the selected year and state.
-Legend:
+-Grouped Bar Chart: Displays unemployment rates for each state, grouped by year.

+-Tooltips: Provides additional information when hovering over bars, showing the exact unemployment rate for the selected year and state.

-Indicates the colors corresponding to different years.
+-Legend: Indicates the colors corresponding to different years.

-Hover: Hover over the bars to see the exact unemployment rate for the selected year and state. https://vizhub.com/oabouhas/47c2963a9a364d0bae7ec4654e179055
+-Hover: Hover over the bars to see the exact unemployment rate for the selected year and state. https://vizhub.com/oabouhas/47c2963a9a364d0bae7ec4654e179055

-Bar Chart: the unemployment rates for 25 random states over 10 years with a dropDown
+**Bar Chart: the unemployment rates for 25 random states over 10 years with a dropDown**
 <img width="990" alt="Screen Shot 2024-11-14 at 1 09 14 PM" src="https://github.com/user-attachments/assets/cbdf1b71-9e7d-42b8-8297-3b3fc81cb73c">
-an interactive grouped bar chart that visualizes unemployment rates across different states over multiple years.
+An interactive grouped bar chart that visualizes unemployment rates across different states over multiple years.
 The chart allows users to select a specific year and view the corresponding unemployment rates for each state.

-Features Grouped Bar Chart: Displays unemployment rates for each state, grouped by year.
-Interactive Dropdown: Allows users to select a year and update the chart dynamically.
-Tooltips: Provides additional information when hovering over bars, showing the exact unemployment rate for the selected year and state.
-Legend: Indicates the colors corresponding to different years.
-Hover: Hover over the bars to see the exact unemployment rate for the selected year and state.
-Select Year: Use the dropdown menu to select a different year and update the chart dynamically. https://vizhub.com/oabouhas/5e31e71e07b243db9305f38887d278d7
+-Grouped Bar Chart: Displays unemployment rates for each state, grouped by year.

+-Interactive Dropdown: Allows users to select a year and update the chart dynamically.

+-Tooltips: Provides additional information when hovering over bars, showing the exact unemployment rate for the selected year and state.

+-Legend: Indicates the colors corresponding to different years.

+-Hover: Hover over the bars to see the exact unemployment rate for the selected year and state.

+-Select Year: Use the dropdown menu to select a different year and update the chart dynamically. https://vizhub.com/oabouhas/5e31e71e07b243db9305f38887d278d7

 Bar Chart: the unemployment rates for each state from 1990 to 2010